The Journal of Irreproducible Results

 The Journal of Irreproducible Results is a magazine of science humor.
 It was established in Israel in 1955 by virologist Alexander Kohn and physicist Harry J. Lipkin, who wanted a humor magazine about science, for scientists.
 It contains a mix of jokes, satire of scientific practice, science cartoons, and discussion of funny but real research.

-It has passed through several hands and as of 2015 is published in San Mateo, California.
+As of 2026, it is published by astronomer Norman Sperling in California.

 History

-Alexander Kohn and Harry J. Lipkin founded The Journal of Irreproducible Results in 1955 in Ness Ziona, Israel.
-Kohn remained editor until 1989.
-Lipkin remained an editor until volume 16, number 1, August 1967, when Kohn became Editor-in-Chief, and Lipkin became one of the associate editors.
+Alexander Kohn and Harry J. Lipkin founded The Journal of Irreproducible Results in 1955 in Ness Ziona, Israel, editing together until August 1967, when Kohn became Editor-in-Chief; Lipkin remained as an associate editor.
+Kohn departed in 1989.
+The journal was published by medical researcher George H. Scherr from 1964 to 1989.

-Medical researcher George H. Scherr was the publisher from 1964 to 1989, after which JIR was published by Blackwell Scientific Publications.
-Under Blackwell, James A. Krosschell was editor and publisher starting with volume 35, number 1, 1990, and remained publisher throughout the Blackwell ownership.
-Marc Abrahams was editor from 1991, to the next-to-last Blackwell issue in 1994, when he left to form the rival Annals of Improbable Research (AIR) and create the Ig Nobel Prize.
+Blackwell Scientific Publications took over publication in 1990, with James A. Krosschell serving as editor and publisher.
+The next-to-last Blackwell issue was edited by Marc Abrahams, who left to form the rival Annals of Improbable Research and create the Ig Nobel Prize.
 The final Blackwell issue, volume 39, number 3, was edited by Leslie A. Gaffney.

-In 1994, Blackwell returned JIR to George Scherr, who was publisher and editor until 2003, during which time he pursued a number of legal complaints against Abrahams and AIR, even as the journal's publication became erratic.
+Scherr resumed publication in 1994, acting as both publisher and editor.
+He pursued a number of legal complaints against Abrahams and Annals of Improbable Research.
+These lawsuits were ultimately unsuccessful.

-JIR received attention from American military intelligence when a copy of one of their articles was found among other papers in an abandoned terrorist headquarters in Kabul.
-The article was a highly unrealistic and farcical explanation of how to build a nuclear weapon that an unwitting Al Qaida member had filed away.
-Nonetheless, the discovery prompted a short-lived official investigation.
+In November 2001, a copy of a satirical The Journal of Irreproducible Results article titled "How To Build An Atomic Bomb In 10 Easy Steps" was found by a reporter for The Times of London among other papers in an abandoned terrorist safe house in Kabul.
+The Village Voice reported that the US Department of Homeland Security "acknowledged the plans had been found, but downplayed their importance".

-Astronomer Norman Sperling, an assistant editor at Sky & Telescope magazine, became editor and publisher of the journal in 2004, with promises to rejuvenate it.
+Norman Sperling, an assistant editor at Sky & Telescope magazine, became editor and publisher in 2004.
+As of July 2026, he plans to transition the magazine to a digital format.

+Anthologies

+The journal has published a number of anthologies of its articles in English, Dutch, and German.
+The most recent volume was published in 2008.